 Drawbacks of these investments

-Apart from a few exceptions, these investment opportunities don’t come with by a buyback guarantee[?].
+Unlike peer-to-peer loans, these investment opportunities don’t come with a buyback guarantee.
 This is obviously a price to pay for potentially higher returns.
 As a side note, all platforms which proved to be scams offered a 100% buyback guarantee on all their loans !

 Real-estate and business crowdfunding platforms overview

-We’ll compare the following platforms :
+We’ll compare the following remaining platforms :

 BulkEstate is a company focusing on bulk real-estate deals; however, they also provide real-estate crowdlending projects.